HardenChris/reading-notes/code_301/read_11.md

   * Structured Query Language - ex: `SELECT id, name, price FROM products`

 * What is a relational database?
-  * works with certain assumptions or pre designed set up
+  * works with certain assumptions or pre-designed setup

 * What type of structure does a relational database work with?
   * relational schema like 'one-to-one', 'onw-to-many', 'many-to-many'